nci/scores/docs/paper.md

 `scores` is a Python package containing mathematical functions for the verification, evaluation and optimisation of forecasts, predictions or models.
 It primarily supports the geoscience and earth system science communities.
 It also has wide potential application in machine learning, and in domains other than meteorology, geoscience and weather.

-`scores` includes novel scores not commonly found elsewhere (e.g. FIRM, FlipFlop Index), complex scores (e.g. threshold weighted CRPS), more common scores (e.g. MAE, RMSE) and statistical tests (such as the Diebold Mariano test).
+`scores` includes novel scores not commonly found elsewhere (e.g. FIRM, Flip-Flop Index), complex scores (e.g. threshold weighted CRPS), more common scores (e.g. MAE, RMSE) and statistical tests (such as the Diebold Mariano test).

 All of the scores and metrics in this package have undergone a thorough statistical and scientific review.
 Every score has a companion Jupyter Notebook tutorial demonstrating its use in practice.